flype/stats_for_all/README.markdown

 In the root directory of your project:

 	script/plugin install git://github.com/flype/stats_for_all.git

+The install script will create a configuration file in /config and one migration, remember to run the migration:

+	rake db:migrate

 The installation script will create for you the stats_for_all.yml file in the /config directory of your project where you'll be able to setup all the configuration options Also the installation script will create the migration file to store the stats generated.